TomerAberbach/jillmarbach.com/src/content/posts/2020-09-15-coachs-concepts-logo.md

 ---
 ![Coach's Concepts logo](/assets/coachsconcepts-standard-logo.png "Coach's Concepts logo")

 This logo was created for a freelance client for their business, a wellness, psychology and coaching advice website called Coach's Concepts.
 I worked with this client on a few different iterations, finally landing on this design that combines a jump rope and a brain.
 I also created an animation of this logo and a podcast cover.
+[You can find Coach’s  Concepts here.](https://instagram.com/coachsconcepts?igshid=5yduytsmmfaf)

 ![Coach's concepts gif](/assets/gif-loop.gif "Coach's Concepts gif")